6 Secrets to Losing Weight

-Crab cakes, steak, dessert—they're all possibilities on a diet.
+Crab cakes, steak, dessert-nothing is off limits when you're watching your weight.
 Tempt your family and friends to join you on your quest for better health with our recipes for delicious lower-calorie versions of your favorite foods.
 After they see how great your diet is, maybe they'll pick up your healthier lifestyle changes, too, and suddenly you'll have a whole slew of friends to join you in your weight-loss efforts.

 You planned out your meal, snacks and treats too.
 So you "shouldn't" have felt deprived and you "shouldn't" have binged on that pizza, but—guess what—you did.
 It happens.
 Making a plan helps, but it doesn't ensure total success.
 What you really shouldn't do is throw in the towel and go on an eating free-for-all.

 The key to overcoming slip-ups is to forgive, forget it and get right back on track.
 Guilt begets more bingeing; don't give in to that.
 Don't fall into the splurge-and-then-skip diet-it's not healthy or enjoyable and you end up hungry and guilty.
 Besides, punishing yourself with tiny meals doesn't inspire healthy habits you can keep and enjoy throughout your life.
 Plan a week's worth of delicious calorie-controlled dinners so you can stay satisfied and happy.